knlklabacka/picoBDK/README.md

 * You need to make sure that the Pin numbers are correct for your device.
 	a.
-I had to change the orginal code from
+I had to change the original code from
 	    ```
 		TFT_CLK_PIN = const(6)
 		TFT_MOSI_PIN = const(7)